superfaceai/edgar/README.md

 (...)
 ```

-Entire documentation for an API provider is then stored in a single `.txt` file in `docs` directory.
+Entire documentation for an API provider is then stored in **a single `.txt` file in `docs` directory**.

 Then, open a pull request and wait for one of our reviewers to approve the new API.
 In the meantime, consider Starring the repo so that you don't miss new development.

+If you're unable to open a PR, you can also [suggest a new API](https://github.com/superfaceai/edgar-community/issues/new?template=NEW_API.yml).